notaryproject/notary/docs/getting_started.md

 ```

 Pay close attention to how the indices are updated as changes are removed.
 You may
-pass multiple `--unstage` flags with multiple indices in a single invocation of the
+pass multiple `-n` flags with multiple indices in a single invocation of the
 `reset` subcommand and they will all be handled correctly within that invocation.
 Between
 invocations however, you should list the changes again to check which indices you want
 to remove.

-It is also possible to completely clear all pending changes by not passing any flags
+It is also possible to completely clear all pending changes by passing the `--all` flag
 to the `reset` subcommand.
 This deletes all pending changes for the specified GUN.

 ## Configure the client